Choosing a Storage Company

 Last Updated Apr 4, 2012 · Written by Jaclyn Fitzgerald

 If you’re moving and you need somewhere to store your stuff either temporarily or long term, the perfect solution is to use a storage company.
 But how do you know which storage companies are good and which you should avoid?
 Don’t just pull a name out of a hat so to speak; follow our guide to choosing a storage company that you’re confident in!
-For more information or to look at what’s available locally to you, have a look at the storage professionals
+For more information or to look at what’s available locally to you, have a look at the storage professionals on our site.

 Where is the Storage Company Located?

 Since it’s likely that you’re going to need access to your property quite regularly, it only makes sense to choose a storage company that is well located.
 You need to be able to get to it easily, so the company should be local to you.
 Ideally, it’ll be central between your old home and your new home but if this doesn’t prove practical to you (if you’re moving interstate for example!) always look for a storage company that will be located near to your primary or new residence.

 You’ll also want to find out what hours the storage company is open.
 Many open 24 hours a day but some don’t, and this can make it troublesome to access your goods when you want to.
 Always find out exactly what their opening hours are so you can make sure that they are suitable for you.
 If they’re not 24 hours, they may charge you extra fees to access your property outside of their normal opening hours.